irvs/ros2_tms_for_construction/CHAPTER6.md

 ### 6. Store and get data simultaneously in real-time

 This chapter explains how to store information from sensors on earthwork site such as location information and joint angles, terrain information.
+The content described in this section can be used to construct the cyberspace environment for OperaSimVR, the cyber-side system of this CPS.
-> Note:If you don't store sensor information, you can skip this chapter.
+> Note: If you don't store sensor information, you can skip this chapter.

+> Note: OperaSimVR enables users to visualize construction site operations, including the autonomous operation of construction machinery, and to remotely operate the machinery.
+You can install OperaSimVR from https://github.com/irvs/OperaSimVR.git.

 #
 Run the following commands to store data in MongoDB and get the data.